khushaljethava/khushaljethava.github.io/_posts/2026-04-03-Object-Detection-with-Python-YOLO.md

 ## Exporting for Deployment

-Export models to optimized formats for production:
+Export models to optimized formats for production.
+If you plan to deploy on resource-constrained hardware, see our guide on [running ML on edge devices](/posts/Edge-AI-with-Python-Running-ML-on-Edge-Devices/) for TFLite and ONNX conversion best practices.

 ```python
 from ultralytics import YOLO